-C. Assignment Policy
+C. ASSIGNMENT POLICY

 - 1. All required work must be turned in on time.
-Work turned in late will be assessed penalty points of 5pts per day.\After second day late the assignment will become a zero. - 2.
+Work turned in late will be assessed penalty point of 5 pts per day.
+After second day late assignment will count as a zero. - 2.
 There will be no excused late assignments. - 3.
 Chapter assignments will be given by the instructor.
 Questions at the end of the chapter will be graded on a percent basis. - 4.
 Videos: Watch Video and Complete Appropriate Worksheets.
 Worksheets will be graded on a percent basis.

-D. Grading Policy
+D. GRADING POLICY

-- 1. Tests will given by the instructor on all chapter assignments once that unit has been reviewed. - 2.
-Prior notification of quizzes may or may not be given. - 3.
-Final exams will be given to all students covering lectures and instruction for the entire semester.
+- 1. Tests will be given by the instructor on all chapter assignments once that unit has been reviewed. - Prior notification of quizzes may or may not be given. - 3.
+Final exams will be given to all students covering lectures and instruction for the entire semester. - 4.
+Tutoring- Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their next exam.
+This is a course requirement and will be reflected in the course grade.